eBay/skin/scripts/generate-imports/README.md

 ## Commands

-`scripts/generate-imports` has two commands, `gen` which generates all files for prepublish, and `clean` which cleans post publish
+`scripts` has two commands, `gen` which generates all files for prepublish, and `clean` which cleans post publish

 ## Top level index files